aminjahanpour/edge_solver/README.md

 1. Write a C code of choice

-2. Use the MAKE file to compile your code into assembly (see the workflow section in below)
+2. Use the MAKE file to compile your code into assembly (details in Workflow section in below)

 3. Now you can use this computing core to execute the assembly instructions.

+#### Notes:
-This RISC-V core executes the instructions under simulation.
-All simulations are performed by [APIO](https://apiodoc.readthedocs.io/en/stable/) which is an open source ecosystem for open FPGA boards.
+- This RISC-V core executes the instructions under simulation.
+- All simulations are performed by [APIO](https://apiodoc.readthedocs.io/en/stable/) which is an open source ecosystem for open FPGA boards.
+- This computing core is not pipelined.

+#### Licencing:
 As always, no licensing.
 Free to the public with no limitation :)